Nutrition 10-Syllabus-Winter, 2015

 F 131 points and below

 Course Withdrawals and Attendance: It is the student's responsibility to properly withdraw from the class.
 It is not the responsibility of the instructor to drop a student and the instructor cannot and will not drop a student who misses a drop / withdraw deadline.
 According to College policy, the student must officially drop classes in which s/he no longer wishes to be enrolled.
 To drop or withdraw from the class, do so according to College policies and within posted dates (see schedule of classes and academic calendar).
 Students who do not drop the course, do not drop the course correctly, or do not drop the course in a timely manner will receive the grade earned to date.
-Logging onto our course site and submitting work indicates attendance.
-Students who do not submit work or logon to the course site may be dropped during the first 3 weeks of classes and may or may not be eligible for a refund (see the academic enforced dates).
+Logging onto our course site in accordance to posted dates indicates beginning of the term intent to participate.
+Students who do not logon to the course site will be dropped as a 'no show' and may or may not be eligible for a refund (see the academic enforced dates).
 Monitor your individual enrollment.
 You are responsible for your enrollment status.

 Policy on Copying and Cheating: Students who submit the work of others as their own or cheat on exams or other assignments are guilty of a serious violation of academic integrity standards and will be subject to substantial consequences which might include any or all of the following, and/or other consequences not listed here: